NorthScript/glixer/README.md

 4. On [c9.io](https://c9.io) create a new workspace
    * Template: Blank (Ubuntu Logo)
    * Clone from Git: use your fork url here
-5. When you get redirected to some sort of enviroment, look at the bottom, that's your command line.
+5. When you get redirected to some sort of environment, look at the bottom, that's your command line.
 Click on it and enter the following command:
-`npm install`
+`node glixer.js init`

 #### Operation

 To view the work:
  1. In the command line, run `gulp serve` - If it quits by itself then there is something wrong
  2. To view the result, click the `preview` button at the top and click `Preview Running Application`

 To publish your work to Github run these commands in the command line:
  ```
  gulp publish